 Second, take stock of your worth.
 Because so many women undervalue their work at the office and at home, they tend to exaggerate the extent of their time-wasting.
 To assess yourself more accurately, try one of the following writing exercises:

 - Recall the movie It’s a Wonderful Life.
 Imagine what would happen to the world around you if you didn’t exist.
 What would your partner, children, parents, siblings, boss, co-workers, and friends have to do?
 What would life by like for each of them?

 - Pretend you are to be replaced by a cyborg.
 (My daughters and friends all know that much of my free time early last spring was hijacked by Cinder of the The Lunar Chronicles, by Marissa Meyer.)
-Outline the instruction manual that programmers would use to create the cybo
+Outline the instruction manual that programmers would use to create the cyborg’s operating system.

 - Write a job description for each of the roles you have.
 How much money would it cost for you to hire staff to do what you do?

-Third, instead of asking yourself what you should be doing instead of your alleged time-wasting activities, ask, “What am I withholding from this world?” or “What gifts or talents am I hoarding?”
+If you feel this way, there is a different question to ask: “What am I withholding from this world?” or “What gifts or talents am I hoarding?”

-But just as charity is not the only way to give, volunteering is not the only way to share.
-The key here is to reveal more of your inner core to the world.
-If you have an idea, test it out.
-If you enjoy singing, sing more around your family and friends.
-If you like to bake, surprise a neighbor or an acquaintance with a yummy treat.
-If you’re funny, send out a weekly joke to a few friends, or tweet it.
-If you’ve found something useful or someone helpful, write a product or service review.
+For example, if you have an idea, test it out.
+Do you like to sing?
+Try singing around your family and friends.
+Enjoy baking?
+Surprise a neighbor with a yummy treat.
+If you’re funny, send out a weekly joke to a few friends.
+Got a tip about something useful, write a product or service review.
 If you take good pictures, share them.

 If you try one of these tips, please let me know how it worked out.
 O, if this was challenging, please consider a coaching consultation.
 I’d love to help.